Contact clerking team

 Vikram acts for both Claimants and Defendants in Public Law and Human rights cases in approximately equal measure, and was until recently the Chair of the Constitutional and Administrative Law Bar Association.
 Vikram sits in the Administrative Court as a Deputy High Court Judge.
 He was one of only two members of the Bar to be chosen to be a member of Lord Faulks’ Independent Review of Administrative Law.

-Vikram was nominated for The Legal 500 Bar Awards 2022 for Government and Third Sector Silk of the Year.
+Vikram was nominated for The Legal 500 Bar Awards for Government and Third Sector Silk of the Year in 2022, and for Court of Protection and Community Care Silk of the Year in 2023.

 Areas of expertise